ethersphere/bee-docs/docs/learn/faq.md

 ### Where can I find technical support and get answers to my other questions?

-The Swarm community is centred around our Discord server where you will find many people willing and able to help with your every need! [https://discord.ethswarm.org/](https://discord.ethswarm.org/)
+The Swarm community is centered around our Discord server where you will find many people willing and able to help with your every need! [https://discord.ethswarm.org/](https://discord.ethswarm.org/)

-### Where can I find support for running Bee node on DAppNode?
+### Where can I find support for running Bee node on Dappnode?

-You can find support for running Bee on DAppNode on the DappNode Discord server: [https://discord.gg/dRd5CrjF](https://discord.gg/dRd5CrjF)
+You can find support for running Bee on Dappnode on the Dappnode Discord server: [https://discord.gg/dRd5CrjF](https://discord.gg/dRd5CrjF)

 ### Who can I contact for other inquiries?